 Q: How can a new, foreign-owned company compete for talent against established Chinese solar giants?

 A: A smaller or newer company can compete by offering unique advantages.
 These may include a more direct line to senior management, greater individual responsibility and impact on the business, exposure to international business practices, and a potentially better work-life balance.
-Emphasizing these aspects in the recruitment process can attract ambitious individuals seeking a different experience from a massive corporation.
+Emphasizing these aspects in the recruitment process can attract ambitious individuals seeking a different experience than what a massive corporation can offer.

 Building a Sustainable Team for Long-Term Success